How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 #Troubleshooting Screenshots That Won’t Save

-Most failures come from one of three causes.
-On the P30 Pro we deliberately reproduced each one to confirm the fix.
+Most failures come from one of three causes, and each one has a clear fix.

 First, the active app may be blocking captures.
 Banking apps, password managers, and some streaming apps trigger a Toast that reads Can’t take screenshot due to security policy.
 Our security policy screenshot fix covers when this is enforceable and when a setting change helps.
 Apple’s developer guidance on FLAG_SECURE confirms that apps can mark windows as secure to block both system screenshots and screen recording, which is the same flag Android apps use on Huawei.

 Second, storage may be full.
-We filled the Mate 40 Pro to under 1 GB free and screenshots silently failed with no error.
-Freeing 2 GB restored normal capture.
+With under 1 GB free, screenshots can silently fail with no error, and freeing a couple of gigabytes restores normal capture.
 Third, a screen protector thicker than 0.4 mm can block knuckle recognition while leaving the button combo and three-finger swipe working as normal.

 If gestures stop firing entirely after an EMUI or HarmonyOS update, re-toggle the gesture from Settings > Accessibility features > Shortcuts and gestures.
 Huawei rebuilds the gesture cache during major updates, and a quick off-on cycle rebuilds it.